ftrias/TeensyProf/README.md

 recipe.hooks.postbuild.4.pattern="cp" "{build.path}/{build.project_name}.elf" "/tmp/build.elf"

-2. Build of gprof for ARM or use provided binaries in "bin" directory.
+2. Build of gprof for ARM or use provided binaries in "binaries" directory.
 Instructions for building are beyond the scope of this text.
 Look up how to install your own cross-compiler, including arm-none-eabi-gprof.
 Normally this is part of